Home. Research. Papers. Videos. Teaching. Contact. Fun. News. Join!

 Richard grew up in Las Vegas but has spent several years living in regions throughout China, including Suzhou, Beijing, and Nanning.
 His free time is spent reading amateur web fiction and playing reimagined TV show theme songs on the piano.
 He is an avid fan of board games, and especially Monopoly and Risk.

-Cristian Arens (email) is a junior undergraduate student in Chemical and Biological Engineering.
+Cristian Arens (email) is a third-year undergraduate student in Chemical and Biological Engineering.
 He is pursuing a certificate in Materials Science and Engineering and hopes to concentrate on nanomaterials.
 His interests lie in the development of new materials to support emerging technologies, such as super computing and fusion energy.

 Cristian was born in Guatemala but now lives in Arkansas.
 He enjoys playing sports, exploring the outdoors, and messing around on his guitar.
 Want to make him smile?
 Give him candy!